Making Change

 “The community itself has a lot of longevity,” said Assistant Principal Shelia Sobeski.
 “There’s just this sense of that pride in the community.”

-Outreach is an important part of the work Dave and Shelia do, especially when it comes to typically underserved populations.
+Dave and Shelia do a lot of outreach work, especially in their underserved communities.
 28% of students are on free and reduced lunch and 22% are still learning English.

-“One of our fifth graders… he’s a student that sometimes struggles with his behavior, but when he goes over there it just clicks,” Dave said.
-“He’s just a bright, young, intelligent man like we know he is.”
+“One of our students sometimes struggles with his behavior, but when he goes over there it just clicks,” he said.
+“He becomes the bright, young, intelligent man that we know he is.”

 The more you talk to staff at Fairfax Villa, the clearer their love for the students is.